2022–23 Faculty

 Mary Grace Williams

-The Rev. Mary Grace Williams, Chaplain of the College/Dean of Community Life, came to Bard in 2016 excited to work with college students.
+The Rev. Mary Grace Williams, Chaplain of the College/Dean of Community Life, came to Bard College in 2016 and has taught FYSEM each semester since the spring of 2018.
+In the summer of 2023 she also joined the faculty for Language and Thinking (L&T).
 She received her B.A. from Rutgers University where she studied Theater Arts (Acting and Directing) which led her to move to NYC directly after college to pursue a career in theater.
 While living in the West Village, she rediscovered her deep interest in spirituality and religion and that inspired her to do a M.A. in Religious Education from Fordham University.
 Eventually this led her to seek ordination as an Episcopal priest and she attended Yale Divinity School and earned a M. Div.
-Mary Grace is a single mother of two adopted daughters, one of whom is currently attending Bard College.
+Mary Grace is excited to be part of the faculty for FYSEM and L&T where she gets to work closely with first year students.

 Contact Us